Measles in Waikato

 - For those children catching up, the first dose is normally followed by a gap of at least 4 weeks before the second dose is given.
 Please also check with the nurse who normally looks after your children for immunisation.

-- Adults born after 1 January 1969 who have not been vaccinated, or can not show if they are vaccinated,are recommended to catch up once supply is sufficient (due to limited vaccine supply, this is not currently available).
+- Adults born after 1 January 1969 who have not been vaccinated, or can not show if they are vaccinated,are recommended to catch up once supply is sufficient.

 - If people have to travel to Auckland or overseas, please refer to the Ministry's website for the most recent advice.